Vanessa Bryant Posts Sweet Birthday Message For Gigi: ‘You Are Part Of My Soul Forever’

 The world stopped on Sunday, January 26 when NBA legend Kobe Bryant was killed in a helicopter crash.
 As more news about the crash began to surface, it was revealed Gigi was also on the plane with her dad.
 They were on their way to Gigi’s basketball game at Kobe’s Mamba Academy when the accident occurred.
 Gigi and Kobe, as well as seven other victims, were killed on sight.

 Since losing both Kobe and Gigi, Vanessa has kept their legacies alive through social media.
-To honor her daughter, Vanessa posted a photo of Gianna at the Disney pop-up show she attended with her parents back in September 2019.
-She was photographed sitting on a colorful chair and had her legs crossed and her arms in the air.
-Gigi also went with the event’s theme and had on Mickey Mouse red leggings, a matching shirt, a denim jacket and a Mickey Mouse-ear headband.
+To honor her daughter, Vanessa posted a photo of Gianna at the Disney pop-up show she attended with her parents in September 2019.
+She was photographed sitting on a colorful chair and had her legs crossed and arms in the air.
+Gigi also went with the event’s theme and had on Mickey Mouse red leggings, a matching shirt, a denim jacket, and a Mickey Mouse-ear headband.
 As she sat in front of a bevy of Disney-themed stencil art, Gigi beamed a huge smile for the camera.

 View this post on Instagram